eyjohn/evdev.me/_posts/2019-07-07-making-this-website-with-jekyll.md

 A walk-through of how I made this easy to maintain but featureful static website using **Jekyll** based on a **Docker** development workflow.
 Although this required some ramp-up to getting started, making changes is trivial.
 All the steps outlined below should be easy to follow and include a brief explanation to help you learn!

 Jekyll has become a popular tool for generating static websites for anything from blogs, project website or documentation portals.
 The main reason it got my attention was that it can give the appearance of a rich dynamic website but is ultimately just a set of generated HTML files.
 It also provides an easy way to mix `HTML` and `markdown` to get the flexibility you sometimes need with the simplicity you prefer which makes it easy to really add new content.
-Jekyll also powers GitHub Pages behind the scenes which allows you to serve content purely from your github repository.
+Jekyll also powers GitHub Pages behind the scenes which allows you to serve content purely from your GitHub repository.

 You are looking at the live version of this website based on the source repo [eyjohn/evdev.me](https://github.com/eyjohn/evdev.me){:target="_blank"} but NOT hosted on GitHub Pages.